KaranSinghDev/Legacy-Hardware-Integration-Gateway/README.md

 ## Citation

-If you use OpenBench in academic work, please cite it via the [CITATION.cff](CITATION.cff) file at the repository root.
+If you use LHIG in academic work, please cite it via the [CITATION.cff](CITATION.cff) file at the repository root.
 GitHub will render a "Cite this repository" widget on the project sidebar automatically.